The case of a Chinese man mistakenly transferring more than 129 million VND

 According to Beijing News, in early 2023, the Tongzhou District Court in Beijing, China, tried a special case involving a person mistakenly transferring a large amount of money to another person's account.
 This case, after being shared, caused a stir in Chinese public opinion for a long time because of its complexity.

 Specifically, in February 2023, Mr. Li, who was responsible for operating a product purchasing platform for a chemical company in Beijing, used his own account to transfer 37,000 yuan (more than 129 million VND) to pay the partner company.
-However, during the transaction, Mr. Li mistakenly transferred the money to the account of a strange man named Zhang.
+However, during the transaction, Mr. Li mistakenly transferred the money to the account of a strange man named Truong.

 The reason given was agreed upon by all.

-On the bank side, the representative said that they were not aware of the transactions between Mr. Li and Mr. Zhang.
-However, this person confirmed that Mr. Zhang had applied to cancel the bank account and that the related amount of 37,000 yuan had been transferred to the bank's special account.
+On the bank side, the representative said they were not aware of the transactions between Mr. Li and Mr. Zhang.
+However, this person confirmed that Mr. Zhang had applied to cancel the bank account and the related amount of 37,000 yuan had been transferred to the bank's special account.
 If the court ordered the money to be returned to Mr. Li, the bank would cooperate in transferring the money.

 How to transfer money online safely

 Nowadays, online money transfer via banking applications has become very popular with users.
 Although online transactions are very convenient and fast, there are still some cases of wrong transfers because the information is not carefully checked before sending.
-To limit this situation, customers need to pay attention to enter the correct account number information, carefully check the information before transferring or scan the QR code to minimize risks.
+To limit this situation, customers need to pay attention to enter the correct account number information, check the information carefully before transferring or scan the QR code to minimize risks.

 Source: https://giadinh.suckhoedoisong.vn/ly-do-ngan-hang-khong-lien-quan-van-phai-den-tien-cho-nguoi-dan-ong-chuyen-khoan-nham-129-trieu-dong-172240909083626551.htm